 The Ōtaki to north of Levin project will accommodate expected future traffic volumes and support the growth of our communities.
 An independent economic impact report anticipates the new expressway to Wellington will generate 5,800 new jobs and 5,100 new homes in Horowhenua.

-The expressway will form part of the Wellington Northern Corridor and is a Roads of National Significance project.
+The expressway will form part of the Wellington Northern Corridor.

 NZTA's first consultation round complete

 The first of two rounds of consultation to determine the location of the expressway, interchanges, cycle and walking pathways and much more is complete.
 Over 1,600 people attended a wide range of community events during the consultation, 217 feedback forms were received, and people put 553 pins and stickers on NZTA maps to highlight what is important to them.

 Key suggestions included (supplied by NZTA):